 My son is obsessed with Moana and Maui especially.
-Today I’m going to use my Cricut Maker to make a Disney Maui Halloween Costume.
+Today I’m going to use my Cricut Maker to make a DIY Maui Costume.
 This should take a few hours to make but it’ll be well worth it in the end.

 DIY Maui Costume using your Cricut